mikolajgasior/octo-linter/README.md

 **Use `init` command to create a default `dotgithub.yml` configuration file in current directory.**

 ### Using docker image
-Note that the image has to be present, either built or pulled from the registry.
+Note that the image has to be present.
-Replace path to the .github directory.
+Replace the path to the `.github` directory.

 ````
 git clone https://github.com/mikolajgasior/octo-linter.git